The degree-restricted random process is far from uniform: Counting results: deferred proofs

 \subsection{Counting good edge-sequences: proof of \refL{goodpermutation}}

+Recall that in any upper cluster~$C^+=C^+(G,ab,xy)$ the edge~$ab$ is small and the edge~$xy$ is large (see \refS{sec:clusterdefinition}).
+By Observation~\ref{obs:convention} we know that $U_G$ equals four times the number of pairs consisting of small and large edges, and so it follows (with room to spare) that the desired estimate~\eqref{eq:goodpermutation} of \refL{goodpermutation} would be implied~by

-To prove \refL{goodpermutation}, we shall first use counting arguments to show that many small edges have endpoints lying in vertices that do not become saturated during the last~$\zeta m$ steps of the edge-sequence $\s$.
+Intuitively \eqref{eq:goodpermutation:goal} says that at least half of the choices of small edges~$ab \in E(G)$ and large edges~$xy \in E(G)$ yield a good edge-sequence~$(\sigma,ab,xy)$.
+To prove this estimate, we shall first use counting arguments to show that many small edges have endpoints lying in vertices that do not become saturated during the last~$\zeta m$ steps of the edge-sequence $\s$.
 Then, for each such small edge~$ab$, we shall use counting arguments to show that almost all large edges~$xy$ yield a good edge-sequence~$(\sigma, ab, xy) \in \mathbb{G}$, i.e., $X$ and~$Y$ are not adjacent to~$A$ and~$B$ (recall that $A, B, X, Y$ denote the vertices that contain the points $a,b,x,y$).
-As we shall see, this together implies that many edge-sequences are~good. \begin{proof}[Proof of \refL{goodpermutation}] We henceforth fix a configuration-graph~$G \in \cN_{\gamma\mu}$ and an edge-sequence $\sigma \in \Pi_G$ of the edges of~$E(G)$.
+As we shall see, this together implies that many edge-sequences are~good, which eventually establishes~\eqref{eq:goodpermutation:goal} and thus~\eqref{eq:goodpermutation}. \begin{proof}[Proof of \refL{goodpermutation}] We henceforth fix a configuration-graph~$G \in \cN_{\gamma\mu}$ and an edge-sequence $\sigma \in \Pi_G$ of the edges of~$E(G)$.
 A small edge $ab\in E(G)$ is called early if both vertices~$A,B$ saturate during the first~$(1-\zeta)m$ steps.
-By definition of good edge-sequences~$\bG$ (see~\refS{sec:switchingcounting}), we~have
+Inspecting~$\Lambda_{G,\sigma}$ from~\eqref{eq:goodpermutation:goal}, by definition of good edge-sequences~$\bG$ (see~\refS{sec:switchingcounting}) we~have